 - Individuals with disabilities will not be subjected to restraint or seclusion.

-- Individuals with disabilities will not be subject to abuse or neglect, including inappropriate or coercive treatments.
+- Individuals with disabilities will not be subjected to abuse or neglect, including inappropriate or coercive treatments or unnecessary institutionalization.

 - Individuals with disabilities will not be subjected to unwarranted guardianships or unnecessarily restrictive guardianships.

 Empowering all to uphold the rights of people with disabilities.

 DRM envisions a world where human rights are protected, and

 In ensuring services are accessible to all (ACCESS).

 That people have the right to make their

 DRM does not discriminate on the basis of race, color, sex, gender identity, religion, sexual orientation, political belief, creed, national origin, marital status, or disability.